 Well, I can’t think of anything else, but have fun :)posted almost 6 years ago

 I have exactly the same problem.
 It’s the reason why I’m not posting anything now.
 I have so many nice things but nobody to snap a picture.
 I also thought about the tripod but as you said it’s quite awkward to pose and snap myself in public :-)posted almost 6 years ago

 I use a tripod and a remote to take photos and I choose more isolated areas to avoid awkward stares but sometimes, you come across random strangers who will watch, but they’re harmless =)posted almost 6 years ago

 I usually take my photos at home with a self-timer.
 If I’m out, I get my boyfriend to take it for me, if he’s willing hehe

 I’m uncomfortable with those stares so I usually find a secluded place

-i can’t avoid being seen because i’m on a college campus. i’m looking forward to getting my apt this summer and next year though! i have my bf helps meposted over 2 years ago
+i can’t avoid being seen because i’m on a college campus. i’m looking forward to getting my apt this summer and next year though! i have my bf helps meposted almost 6 years ago

 Don’t mind everyone looking at you, you’re just embracing your style girly :)

 One tip I’d give you is maybe you can create a setting in your room/house, and always shoot your outfit in that one spot so it becomes like a cool consistent style photo spot.